Osoraa/golang-book/chapter5/README.md

 - The `len()` function returns an int type.
 Type conversion uses the type like a function.
 E.g. `float64(len(num))`.

 - Use and underscore in for variables you won't use.
 Like for unused iterators in for loops.
 Awesome!!!

+- Slices are types built on top of arrays in Go and are often seen used instead of arrays.

+- Unlike arrays, the length of a slice is allowed to change.

+- Use the make function to create slices in Go.